 Cecilia lives with her father and her mother.
-She is responsible for washing clothes, helping in the kitchen and running errands.
+At home, duties include washing clothes, helping in the kitchen and running errands.
 Her father is sometimes employed and her mother maintains the home.

 Cecilia lives in the mountainous community of Zona Villa Avaroa, home to approximately 10,800 residents.
 Typical houses are constructed of cement floors, adobe walls and corrugated iron roofs.
 The primary ethnic group is Aymara and the most commonly spoken language is Spanish.